 Cycle Reservations: Can be made via Twitter (@crosscountryuk) or through Facebook messenger (facebook.com/Crosscountrytrains)

 Assisted Travel: 0800 030 9224 08.00 - 17.00 Monday to Friday & 08.00 - 16.00 Saturdays

 Lost Property: Fill out the form on the Cross Country Lost Property page.

-Bad weather or work on the line could disrupt your travel, it is worth checking the arrival time of your Cross Country Train.
+Bad weather or work on the line could disrupt your travel, it is worth checking your Cross Country Train's arrival time.